 Postural Screening Grades 5-9

-1. The Massachusetts Department of Public Health requires that schools conduct screenings for hearing, vision, height and weight and postural (scoliosis) screening in the grades listed above.
-Parents will be notified of any abnormal findings with recommendation for follow up care with an appropriate health care provider.
+1. The Massachusetts Department of Public Health requires that schools conduct screenings for hearing, vision, height, and weight and postural (scoliosis) screening in the grades listed above.
+Parents will be notified of any abnormal findings with a recommendation for follow up care with an appropriate health care provider.

 If you choose not to have your child screened, you may do so by stating your preference in writing to your school nurse.